commanded/eventstore/guides/Subscriptions.md

 Subscriptions to a stream will guarantee *at least once* delivery of every persisted event.
 Each subscription may be independently paused, then later resumed from where it stopped.

-A subscription can be created to receive events published from a single or all streams.
+A subscription can be created to receive events appended to a single or all streams.

 Events are received in batches after being persisted to storage.
-Each batch contains events from a single stream and for the same correlation id.
+A batch contains the events appended to a single stream using `EventStore.append_to_stream/4`.

 Subscriptions must be uniquely named and support a single subscriber.
-Attempting to connect two subscribers to the same subscription will return an error.
+Attempting to connect two subscribers to the same subscription will return an `{:error, :subscription_already_exists}` error.

 ## Event pub/sub